Skip to content

 How hard is the OSCP exam?

 OSCP is considered one of the hardest security certifications.
-It's a 24-hour practical exam where you must hack into machines and write a professional report.
+It is a 23 hour 45 minute practical exam followed by 24 hours to write a professional report.
+You must compromise systems, not memorise theory.

 How long does it take to prepare for OSCP?

-Preparation varies: 3-4 months for active pentesters, 4-6 months for security professionals, 6-9 months for developers/sysadmins.
+Preparation varies: 3 to 4 months for active pentesters, 4 to 6 months for security professionals, 6 to 9 months for developers and sysadmins.
 Beginners should build foundations first.

 Is OSCP better than CEH?